deevolutionism/deevolutionism.github.io/README.md

 ### 👋
 ## 👨‍💻 I'm Gentry.
-### I'm a Creative Technologist and Fulstack Web Developer based out of Brooklyn, NY.
+### I'm a Creative Technologist and Frontend Engineer currently based in Denver, CO.
 #### You can take a look at my [resume here](https://docs.google.com/document/d/1X_9-rshZzRTipMi56CX1Fnmlyb7rxyY8_KD992jRZnI/edit?usp=sharing)

+Currently exploring the DeFi, Bitcoin, Crypto rabbit hole 🕳🐇₿ and looking for ways to support and grow the space.

 ## 🖥️ Microsites created with Vue at Edelman Digital